al4asus/flask_api_egitim/README.md

 ```
 **Get Result by Job ID**
 **Endpoint:**

-/results/latest (GET): To fetch the latest result for a job, pass the job_id as a query parameter.
-Example:

 ```
 GET /results/latest?job_id=<job_id>
 ```
-**Description:**
-Fetch the result of a specific job by providing its unique job_id.
+Returns the result of a specific job using its ID.

 **Get the Last 10 Results**
 **Endpoint:**